-Food poisoning is an illness caused by eating foods that have harmful organisms in them.
-These harmful germs can include bacteria, parasites, and viruses.
-They are mostly found in raw meat, chicken, fish, and eggs, but they can spread to any type of food.
-They can also grow on food that is left out on counters or outdoors or is stored too long before you eat it.
+Food poisoning is an illness caused by eating foods that have harmful germs in them.
+These germs are mostly found in raw meat, chicken, fish, and eggs, but they can spread to any type of food.
+They can also grow on food that's left out on counters or outdoors or is stored too long before you eat it.
 Sometimes food poisoning happens when people don't wash their hands before they touch food.

 What are the symptoms?

 The first symptom of food poisoning is usually diarrhea.
 You may also feel sick to your stomach, vomit, or have stomach cramps.
 Some food poisoning can cause a high fever and blood in your stool.
 If you vomit or have diarrhea a lot, you can get dehydrated.

 If you go to the doctor, you will be asked about your symptoms and general health.
 You'll get a physical exam.
 Your doctor will ask where you've been eating and whether anyone who ate the same foods is also sick.
 Sometimes the doctor will take stool or blood samples to be tested.

 How is food poisoning treated?